necst/automated-arancino/README.md

 	python automated-arancino.py
 ```

-* The log-server that stores the logs received from the VMs.
+* The log-server, which stores the logs received from the VMs.
 ```
 	python log-server.py
 ```